DigitalSlideArchive/ImageDePHI/README.md

 ##### `check_type` rules
 Use the additional properties:
 * `expected_type`: one of `integer`, `number`, `text`, `rational`
 * `expected_count` (optional): if the piece of metadata can contain multiple values, specify how many are expected using this property.
-Defaults to `1`
+Defaults to `1`.
+If the `expected_type` is `rational`, this should be the expected number of rationals.
+That is, an `expected_count` of 1 would match with 2 integer values in the metadata.

 ### Supported Formats
 Currently, `imagedephi` supports redaction of pure `tiff` files as well as Aperio (.svs) files.